scriven42/oet02w/README.md

 formfactor almost exactly like the OG Zero.
 And there has also been a major change in the Raspberry Pi OS as to how the cameras are handled in the background.

-With this all in mind, I set out in the late 20-teens to take all my general "wearabe computer" notes and see what I could do with them when basing everything on the OpenEyeTap concept.
+With this all in mind, I set out in the late 20-teens to take all my general "wearable computer" notes and see what I could do with them when basing everything on the OpenEyeTap concept.

 ## Contributing